pact-foundation/pact-jvm/provider/maven/README.md

 You can have a branch pushed against the provider version before the verification results are published.
 To do this you need set the `pact.provider.branch` JVM system property to the branch value.

+## Setting the build URL for verification results [4.3.2+]

+You can specify a URL to link to your CI build output.
+To do this you need to set the `pact.verifier.buildUrl` JVM system property to the URL value.

 # Enabling other verification reports